The 5 best places to go skiing in Scotland

 2. Glencoe Mountain Resort

-Fast-forward nearly 70 years, and there are now 20 slopes and eight lifts at Glencoe, so it’s far from the largest of resorts Scotland has to offer, but trust us when we say it still packs a punch.
+Fast-forward to today, and there are now 20 slopes and eight lifts at Glencoe.
+It’s far from the biggest ski resort Scotland has to offer, but it’s definitely still worth a visit.

 The resort’s consistently strong snow yield and natural terrain mean it regularly welcomes large numbers of skiers throughout the year.